erickvinicios/windows-clone/README.md

-# windows-clone
+# Windows Clone
-simple windows shell clone in html and css using bootstrap
+Simple Clone Windows Shell Interface in HTML5 and CSS3 *in development*